A Better Test of Choice Overload: An Application to Experimental Data

-We recruited 2000 subjects for the experiment.
+We recruited 2000 subjects in April and May of 2022.
 In addition to CloudResearch's screening, we restricted recruitment to MTurk workers who had completed over 1000 HITs and had an approval rating of over 97\%.
-Following the instructions subjects had to answer two quiz questions to ensure the understood the instruction.
-1833 subjects passed the quiz and completed the experiment, but one of these subjects had a browser related error which made their data unusable, leaving us with 1832 subjects' data.

-The resulting data provides 1832 choices from the grand set.
-We have at least 185 observations of choices from each of the small sets, with variation in sample size due to the random selection of choice questions.
+1833 subjects passed a comprehension quiz\footnote{Screenshots of the quiz and instructions can be found in Supplemental Appendix \ref{app:quiz}.} and completed the experiment, but one of these subjects had a browser-related error which made their data unusable, leaving us with 1832 subjects' data.
+In addition to 1832 choices from the grand set, we have at least 185 observations of choices from each of the small sets, with variation in sample size due to the random selection of choice questions.
+Supplementary Appendix \ref{app:choice} lists default choice frequencies for each choice set.